 From January 12, 2018 to April 30, 2018, Knalysis reported \$21 of revenue and a loss of \$271.
 The Company acquired \$100 of in trade receivables, which include \$75 in receivables from MFT.
-The Company expects to collect all of the acquired receivables.
-However, during the year-end, an impairment charge of \$2,640 was applied against goodwill and \$1,172 against intangible assets.
+During the year-ending April 30, 2018, an impairment charge of \$2,640 was applied against goodwill and \$1,172 against intangible assets.
 Impairment of goodwill and intangibles was calculated as the difference between the carrying amount of the cash generating unit ("CGU") and the recoverable amount of the CGU.
 The recoverable amount of the CGU was determined based on a value in use valuation model.
 It was determined by management that the operational synergies and relationships that were expected as part of the acquisition had not yet been realized, and there was some uncertainty about the realization of these in the future.
 In the opinion of management, the benefits of these synergies and the new technology being developed by Knalysis may still provide important benefits in the future, but it is too early to be able to rely on them and these synergies and relationships were amongst the most significant elements of value with respect to the acquisition of Knalysis.
 Two of the shareholders with significant influence over Canada House also held significant influence as shareholders in Knalysis, prior to the acquisition.